d-plaindoux/scala-shop/README.md

 Introduction
 ------------

-This the coding dojo introduces Scala parsers combinators standard library.
+This coding dojo introduces Scala parsers combinators standard library.
 This is done performing parsers for two different mini-languages.

 The first one is inspired by Javacscript expressions and is by definition a regular